grafana/worldmap-panel/README.md

 There are four ways to provide data for the worldmap panel:
  - *countries*: This is a list of all the countries in the world.
 It works by matching a country code (US, FR, AU) to a node alias in a time series query.
  - *states*: Similar to countries but for the states in USA e.g. CA for California
- - *geohash*: An ElasticSearch query that returns geohashes.
+ - *geohash*: A query that returns geohashes (ElasticSearch or Prometheus).
  - *json*: A json endpoint that returns custom json.
 Examples of the format are the [countries data used in first option](https://github.com/grafana/worldmap-panel/blob/master/src/data/countries.json) or [this list of cities](https://github.com/grafana/worldmap-panel/blob/master/src/data/probes.json).
  - *jsonp*: A jsonp endpoint that returns custom json wrapped as jsonp.
 Use this if you are having problems with CORS.
  - *table*: This expects the metric query to return data points with a field named geohash.
 This field should contain a string in the [geohash form](https://www.elastic.co/guide/en/elasticsearch/guide/current/geohashes.html).
 For example: London -> "gcpvh3zgu992".